 When the first laser rangefinders hit the market, it was like a snowball just starting to roll downhill.
-Little did we know how “knowing the exact yardage” would change the way we hunt and the tools we use.
+Little did we know how “knowing the exact yardage” would change the way we hunt with the addition of turrets.

 From the time of the first flintlock until the early 1990s, shooting past 300 yards wasn’t much more than a guess.
 Even if you got lucky and guessed the yardage just right, and you happened to know exactly how much your bullet would drop at that distance (let’s assume 13 inches), you still had to estimate what 13 inches of hair and air looked like through a 3-9x scope!
 Even after the laser rangefinder eliminated the need to guess the distance, it took a few years before hunters realized how much inaccuracy was caused by trying to estimate how much to hold over the intended target.
 When optics manufacturers finally introduced ballistic reticles and ballistic turrets, it was only a matter of a few years before these models became the #1 sellers.